And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 What in heaven's name does that mean?

-Lahood's policy statement envisions the development of a transportation system in which people walk and bike for short distances and then rely on mass transit for longer trips.
+LaHood's policy statement envisions the development of a transportation system in which people walk and bike for short distances and then rely on mass transit for longer trips.

 Really?

-And again, I I like I like walking.
+And again, I like walking.

 I like biking.